KIIT-DU-BHUBANESWAR/gettingStartedWithGithubInKIIT/Abhishek Dutt/readme.md

-My name is Abhishek Dutt and I am good in C.
+My name is Abhishek Dutt and I am good in C/C++.